 For spectacular views of Boston and its beautiful surroundings, head to New England’s tallest vantage point – the Skywalk Observatory.
 With 360-degree views of the city from 750 meters in the air, the Skywalk Observatory offers plenty of photo opportunities, as well as the chance to see the city from a whole new angle.
 Take an Acoustiguide tour to learn super interesting facts about the Observatory and the city of Boston while you take in the amazing views.

-Fenway Park is home to the 2018 MLB World Series winners, the Boston Red Sox.
+Fenway Park is home to the, the Boston Red Sox.
 But you don’t have to be a sports fan to appreciate the appeal of visiting this incredible arena.
 Fenway Park is America’s oldest baseball stadium.
 First opened in 1912, it has since been the setting for action-packed baseball games for more than a century.
 Grab an all-American hotdog and soak up the action of a live game, or head to the Autograph Alley to see if you can catch a moment with one of the famous players.

 Whatever the season, there is always something to see in Boston Common.
 From summer picnics in the sunshine to ice skating on Frog Pond in the winter, there is so much to do in this stunning park that it can be tricky trying to fit it all in!
 Beautiful fountains, ancient trees, and huge ballfields combine to make America’s oldest park a hub of activity all year round.